Better digital paid media outcomes stem from a better targeting process.

 - leverage technology to reach audiences efficiently and

 If you are able to do these three things, you can outperform the expected results and uncover insights that add value across your business in areas like product development and customer experience.

 Build digital advertising campaigns around what you know about your audience.

-Hypertargeting isn’t a switch you can just turn on – it is process that you employ to get more and more granular as you work various data sets into your targeting process, often over time.
+Hypertargeting isn’t a switch you can just turn on – it is a process that you employ to get more and more granular as you work various data sets into your targeting process, often over time.

 Let’s take an actual example: a replacement window company that is running some search and programmatic retargeting campaigns, particularly in the fall and winter.
 They typically use targeting parameters meant to show high intent or tied to general location.

-Hypertargeting for replacement windows could include third-party data sources credit scores and household income data within certain zip codes.
+Hypertargeting for replacement windows could include third-party data sources, credit scores and household income data within certain zip codes.
 Real estate data sets can be layered in to reach established neighborhoods and disqualify new builds.